-This Interviewer was a mild-mannered, nondescript kind of guy, who had been sent to interview Woodleaf for an online news source.
+This Reporter was a mild-mannered, nondescript kind of guy, who had been sent to interview Woodleaf for an online news source.
 There was a buzz about Manson Tourism.

 He arrived at the location which was a small independent coffee-house in an unknown and unpublicized city or town.
 Woodleaf insisted that no one ever knew where he lived.
-Unless it was that one time when he was living in the house in San Francisco with the Old Bat (Helen).
-It would be very funny if people come to the Old Bat’s House, even though she sold the house in 2005, thought Woodleaf, when he blindly let the address go published in the book he wrote with his pet parrot Cracky, who incidentally really could not write, as he was only a parrot.
 Woodleaf took a lesson from the Unabomber, and only met reporters and interviewers in places far from where he lived.

 Woodleaf: The answer is simple.
-People who are stupid enough to send me their email and agree to meet me in some unknown location, deserve to be murdered themselves.
+People who are stupid enough to send me their email and agree to meet me in some unknown location, deserve to be murdered.

-That was a joke.
+Woodleaf: That was a joke.
 I was only kidding.
 Seriously, I don’t do “meet by email” tours.
 Who would want to go on a tour with a bunch of Manson aficionados?
-Tell the OC Weekly that I’m definitely willing to break character.
-This whole thing is a goof, but this is how I would imagine it.
+But, if I was to lead a tour this is how I would do it.

 First I take them to a tea house, and force them to listen to stories about myself for hours.
 This will cause them to be anxious to get on with the rest of the tour.
 I announce the first item on the tour will be a visit with John Money For Nothing.
 I excuse myself to go to the restroom.
 I don an Andy Warhol Wig, that I bought used on eBay, and then I begin to address them as John Money for Nothing.
 The look on their faces is worth 100 bucks, I mean 100 elegantly refined German Marks.

 When they point out that I am really not John Money for Nothing, but just myself wearing a wig, I correct them.
 After all, I am John Money for Nothing.
-I made him up.
-He is one of my many fake people.
 Therefore, I am a logical choice to represent him.
 My portrayal is what I imagine he would be like if he was a real person.
 In the same way, John Money For Nothing imagined what the Manson Family Home Movies would be like if they existed.

 They will have to ooh and ah over the paintings, because they are a captive audience.
 If they don’t, I won’t take them to the second location on the tour, Spahn Ranch.

-W: It’s not that big of a deal, because I never used my name on Placid, it does not say David Woodleaf, and no one will be able to trace the music back to me anyway.
-When I uploaded Placid to You Tube, I used a photo of myself looking like Devo with the funny goggles from the 80s.
+W: It’s not that big of a deal, because I never used my name on Placid. does not say David Woodleaf, and no one will be able to trace the music back to me anyway.
+When I uploaded Placid to You Tube, I used a black and white photo of myself looking like Devo with the funny goggles from the 80s.
 If anyone asks, I claim that You Tube user is one of my fans.
 I can’t be responsible for “my fans” attempts to drag me kick and screaming into the limelight.

-Interviewer: What about the Greatest Hits of Placid on the imaginary label, Revolving Records?
+Reporter: What about the Greatest Hits of Placid your self made label?